 Alternative 3 complies with SCGs to the extent practicable.
 SCGs are achieved for soil through excavation.
-The soil removal and in-situ treatment of groundwater also create conditions necessary to restore groundwater quality to the extent practicable.
+The soil removal and in-situ treatment of groundwater also create conditions necessary to restore groundwater quality to the extent practicable and therefore improve conditions related to soil vapor intrusion.
 Alternative 4 would achieve the SCGs to the same degree and certainty as Alternative 3.
 Alternative 2 is likely to comply with this criterion, but to a lesser degree or with lower certainty.